asteris-llc/jack/README.md

 # Jack

-**WARNING**: this README is highly asipriational.
+**WARNING**: this README is highly aspirational.
 Almost none of this is implemented.

 Jack is a system for writing plugins in Go.
 A sample follows.